The Bankrate promise

 As inflation soars and interest rates climb, many Americans are preparing for the possibility of a recession.
 Despite low unemployment rates, many are struggling under the pressure of the highest inflation the U.S. has seen in half a century.
+Beyond all of that, the majority of economists we surveyed said they expect us to enter a recession by mid-2024.

 If you have debt that you need to pay off and are struggling to make ends meet under the current economic conditions, you may wonder how to pay down your debt while staying financially afloat.
 Paying off debt before a recession, especially variable or high interest debt, is important.
 However, saving money during economic uncertainty might be more important, especially if you don’t have much of a safety net.